-Final Cut Pro vs AI Clipping Tools: Do You Still Need Traditional Editors?
+Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 But the landscape has shifted.
 The majority of video content consumed in 2026 is short-form—vertical clips under 60 seconds on TikTok, Reels, and Shorts.
 And the production requirements for short-form clips are fundamentally different from long-form editing.
 You are not color grading a feature film.
 You are cutting a 45-second clip from a podcast, reframing it vertically, adding captions, and publishing it.

-This raises a practical question for every creator with Final Cut Pro on their Mac: should you keep using FCP for clip production, or does an AI clipping tool make more sense?
+This raises a practical question for every creator with a traditional editor installed: should you keep using manual editing for clip production, or does an AI clipping tool make more sense?

-Final Cut Pro earned its reputation for good reasons.
-Understanding what it does well helps frame when it is the right choice versus when it is overkill.
+Professional editors earned their reputation for good reasons.
+Understanding what they do well helps frame when manual editing is the right choice versus when it is overkill.

 Built-In Effects and Transitions

-FCP includes a solid library of effects, transitions, titles, and generators.
-For creators who want to add polish without learning After Effects or Fusion, FCP's built-in tools are accessible and capable.
-Apple's motion graphics engine renders effects smoothly in real-time on capable hardware.
+Traditional editors include a solid library of effects, transitions, titles, and generators.
+For creators who want to add polish without learning a separate motion-graphics app, these built-in tools are accessible and capable, rendering effects smoothly in real time on capable hardware.

 Ecosystem Integration

-The gap between FCP and AI tools specifically for the clip production workflow is significant.
+The gap between manual editing and AI tools specifically for the clip production workflow is significant.

 No Intelligent Moment Detection